Discount Calculator

 Frequently Asked Questions

-Usually, sales tax is added after the discount.
+Sales tax is added after the price reduction in almost all retail scenarios.
 You only pay tax on your final subtotal.

 Exception: Manufacturer mail-in rebates are often taxed on the full original price, depending on where you live.